-Data / Parameter: 10. fv {CH4, FG, h} Data unit: mg/m 3 Description: Concentration of methane in the exhaust gas of the flare in dry basis at normal conditions in the hour h Source of data to be Measurements using a continuous gas analyser used: Value of data applied N/A, as the efficiency adopted to calculate ERs was considered as 99% for the purpose of calculating expected emission reductions in section B.5 Description of The gas samples are taken using a stream system.
-The analysis is made measurement methods on the exhaust gas of the flare for 1 minute.
-Then, after 1 minute of and procedures to be washing, the exhaust gas is analyzed again.
-Since there will be initially 1 applied: measuring points (1 flare), the analysis on the exhaust gas takes place for 1 minute every 2 minutes.
+Data / Parameter: 10. fv {CH4, FG, h} Data unit: mg/m^3 Description: Concentration of methane in the exhaust gas of the flare in dry basis at normal conditions in the hour h Source of data to be Measurements using a continuous gas analyser used: Value of data applied N/A, as the efficiency adopted to calculate ERs was considered as 99% for the purpose of calculating expected emission reductions in section B.5 Description of measurement methods and procedures to be applied: The gas samples are taken using a stream system.
+The analysis is made on the exhaust gas of the flare for 1 minute.
+Then, after 1 minute of washing, the exhaust gas is analyzed again.
+Since there will be initially 1 measuring points (1 flare), the analysis on the exhaust gas takes place for 1 minute every 2 minutes.
 The point of measurement (sampling point) shall be in the upper section of the flare (80% of total flare height).
 QA/QC procedures to The gas analyzer should be subjected to a regular maintenance and be applied: testing regime to ensure accuracy.
 The calibration will be undertaken according with the manufacturer's recommendation.
 Any comment: All registrations will be kept for 2 years after the end of the crediting period;

 Data / Parameter: 11.
 T {flare}

 Data unit: °C

 Description: Temperature in the exhaust gas of the flare

 Source of data to be Measurements using thermocouples

 used:

 Value of data applied N/A, as the efficiency adopted to calculate ERs was considered as 99%

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

 Description of Measurements by project participants, using thermocouples.

 measurement methods

 and procedures to be There will be one thermocouple installed for each flare.

 applied:

 QA/QC procedures to Thermocouples will be replaced or calibrated every year.

 be applied:

-Any comment: All registrations will be kept for 2 years after the end of the crediting
+Any comment: All registrations will be kept for 2 years after the end of the crediting period;

-period;
+An excessively high temperature at the sampling point (above 700 °C) may be an indication that the flare is not being adequately operated or